 What am I sampling for?
 SCN is a parasitic nematode that will complete two to three life cycles each growing season.
-Each female will produce 100-200 eggs, which are protected within her body wall after she dies (called a ‘cyst’) (Figure 2a).
+Each female will produce 100-200 eggs, which are protected within her body wall after she dies (called a ‘cyst’).
 When we soil sample, we are measuring the amount off eggs in the soil, which are measure in 100cc (which is approximately 3.4 ounces).

 When to sample?
-The best time to sample is at the end of the growing season; before or after harvest.
+The best time to sample is at the end of the growing season; before or after harvest (September/October).
 This can be done before or after harvest, and will coincide with the highest egg levels in the soil.
-Generally, September and October are good times to sample.

 How do I sample?
 Aim for the roots, sample right next to the plant!
 You only need to go 6-8 inches deep.
 Take 10-20 small samples, mix up, and fill soil bag with the composite sample.

 What sampling strategy do I use?
 There are several strategies, depending on the mission.
 For those who know they have SCN, you can determine how well their management tools are working by evaluating egg levels in the soil.
 The best strategy to do this is to take soil cores from similar areas in a field and group the samples (strategy 1 and 2 on Figure 1).
 For those who are sampling to determine if they have SCN at all, it is best strategy is to focus on areas when SCN is most likely to be introduced into a field, such as field entrances, shelter belts, and frequently flooded areas (strategy 3 on figure 1).

 Where to sample?
 SCN moves with anything that moves soil, loves high pH, and often doesn’t show above ground symptoms.
 Consequently:

 Focus on areas that are likely to introduce soil to your field, such as:

 - Field entrances (SCN being moved on equipment with soil)

 - Low spots where water pools (SCN moving in water)